spryker/spryker-docs/_drafts/getting-started-guide/whats-spyrker-cloud-commerce-os.md

 template: concept-topic-template
 ---

-*Spryker Cloud Commerce OS (SCCOS)* is an e-commerce platform-as-a-service solution designed to provide businesses with the flexibility and efficiency needed to create a unique digital commerce experience.
+*Spryker Cloud Commerce OS (SCCOS or Spryker)* is an e-commerce platform-as-a-service solution designed to provide businesses with the flexibility and efficiency needed to create a unique digital commerce experience.
 Built on a modular and layered architecture, it increases operational efficiency and lowers the total cost of ownership.
-This document provides an overview of the key features and benefits of SCCOS.
+This document provides an overview of the key features and benefits of Spryker.

-## Modular Architecture
+## Modular architecture

 The Spryker Commerce OS adopts a modular architecture, comprising over 750 different modules, with some being mandatory and others optional.
 This design allows you to create tailored solutions that match specific business needs.